• Skip to primary navigation

 • Make certain the vent is clear from debris

-• Have your lid, along with the pressure gage tested for accuracy regularly.
-Most county extension offices will offer testing.
+• Have your lid, along with the pressure gauge tested for accuracy regularly.
+Most county extension offices will offer to test.

 • Know your altitude - you need to adjust the pressure depending on your altitude